Last fact-checked: 21 November 2020

 A short drive over the water from Singapore, our background-checked clinics, hospitals and surgeons here offer a range of plastic surgeries at a fraction of the cost you'd normally pay back home.
 Keep reading this Johor Bahru destination guide to find out more about the city, price comparisons for different procedures, the benefits of medical tourism in Asia, as well as some handy tips and advice for when you're there.

 Don't forget, you can book a free appointment at any of our partner clinics in Johor Bahru directly through Medical Departures.

 Johor Bahru is the capital of the state of Johor in Malaysia.
 It is the southernmost city in the Malay Peninsula and is the country's second-largest city.
 Johor Bahru was only granted city status in 1994 but is growing rapidly, although despite its large surface area the city is not as dense as other Malaysian cities.

-Geographically close to Singapore, the city attracts a large number of visitors from its glamorous neighbour (as its only a 10-minute train journey away, after all!)
-As one of Malaysia's most rapidly developing cities, there is a definite buzz around Johor Bahru, and like any modern city worth its salt, it has numerous leisure and entertainment attractions to keep visitors happy.
+Geographically close to Singapore, the city attracts a large number of visitors from its glamorous neighbour (as its only a 30-minute train journey away, after all!)
+Johor is one of Malaysia's most rapidly developing cities, with options for quality medical and dental care.

 The city’s metropolitan area is divided into four regions: North, South, East and West (they've kept it simple!)
 The north area is home to Taman Johor Jaya and is mainly residential with some light industrial and commercial zones.
 The west is the largest region and contains many of the important housing estates of the city.
 To the east, you will find the manufacturing hub and port city of Pasir Gudang.
 The main city centre area is situated in the southern part of the city, where the causeway provides a direct link to Singapore.